asgardeo/web-ui-sdks/README.md

 <br>

-This repository contains the source code of the different Web SDKs that can be used to build customizable UIs for Asgardeo and WSO2 Identity Server.
+This repository contains the source code of JavaScript SDKs that can be used to build applications integrated with Asgardeo.
 If you have any questions, please reach out to us through one of the following channels:

 [![Stackoverflow](https://img.shields.io/badge/Ask%20for%20help%20on-Stackoverflow-orange)](https://stackoverflow.com/questions/tagged/wso2is)
 [![Join the chat at https://discord.gg/wso2](https://img.shields.io/badge/Join%20us%20on-Discord-%23e01563.svg)](https://discord.gg/wso2)